HarryMartin001/Cybersecurity-WEEK-10-11-Honeypot/README.md

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?

+Modern Honey Network (MHN).
+MHN's architecture is modular and extensible and comes with many options for deploying different types of honey pots.
+In MHN architecture, there is a single admin VM which is used to deploy, manage and collect information from the honeypots, which are deployed as separate VMs.
+Thus to run MHN, we'll need to setup at least two VMs: the single Admin VM and at least one Honeypot VM.
 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*

 ### Deploying Additional Honeypot(s) (Optional)